 - Hemlock Woolly Adelgid

 These tiny insects secrete white wax as they feed on sap from hemlock shoots and branches.
-Hemlock woolly adelgid (HWA) feeding can kill needles, shoots and branches.
+Hemlock woolly adelgid (HWA) feeding can kill needles, shoots and branches, resulting in tree death.

 - Oak Wilt